ajstocchetti/logger/README.md

 ```
 *every*: An object to copy to every log.
 Default is empty object (`{}`)

 *timestamp*: the key to save the timestamp to.
 If falsely value is provided, timestamp is not saved.
-Default is `timestamp`.
+Default is `timestamp` if non specified or non-string value specified.

+*ts_function*: the function to generate the timestamp.
+If no function is provided, default is the current date in simplified extended ISO format, ISO 8601. `new Date().toISOString()`

 *severity*: the key to save the log severity to.
 If falsely value is provided, severity is not saved.
-Default is `severity`.
+Default is `severity` if non specified or non-string value specified.

 *message*: the key to save the timestamp to.
 If falsely value is provided, the message is not saved (not sure why you would want to do that...).
-Default is `msg`.
+Default is `msg` if non specified or non-string value specified.

 *stack*: the key to save the stack trace to.
 If falsely value is provided, the stack trace is not saved.
-Default is `stack`.
+Default is `stack` if non specified or non-string value specified.

 *outputs*: an array of functions to pass the output to (for logging to console, sending to log aggregator, etc).
 Default is no actions.